dancoupar/Genguid/README.md

 Each time the configured factory generates a new GUID, each configured observer will be notified in the specified order via a call to its `NotifyOfGeneratedGuid` method.

 ### Formatters
 Formatters are classes that extend either the `GuidFormatter` (base formatters) or the `GuidFormatterDecorator` (decorator formatters) abstract class.
-There is one available base formatter, `CompactGuidFormatter`, and five decorators:
+There is one available base formatter, `CompactGuidFormatter`, and five decorators.
+The base `CompactGuidFormatter` formatter produces a simple GUID of 32 hexadecimal characters.
+The decorators are:

 - `BracedGuidFormatter` - For wrapping generated GUIDs in curly braces.
 - `ParenthesisedGuidFormatter` - For wrapping generated GUIDs in parentheses.